Applies to: OAuth API | Locations API | Payments API

 To learn how to get a Square API OAuth token, see OAuth Walkthrough: Test Authorization with a Web Server.

 To integrate with the Square API and make calls using a seller-scoped OAuth access token, you must replace the existing Connect v1 application ID for your application.
-To do this, create a new application registration in the Developer Dashboard to get the new application ID.
+To do this, create a new application registration in the Developer Console to get the new application ID.
 Be sure to add Square webhook subscriptions to replace any v1 webhook subscriptions that you might have configured in your original application.

 The new application uses seller-scoped tokens with webhook subscriptions that include events from all the seller's locations.
 Previously, webhook events were limited in scope to only the location that was authorized.
 When a Square webhook notification applies to an operation scoped to a seller location, the body of the notification contains a location_id